 We used the shaker-style Dayton cabinets in Painted Linen throughout the kitchen.
-A chalkboard was framed with trim and added to the end of the refrigerator cabinet for a decorative, interactive element all members of the family can enjoy.
+A chalkboard framed with trim sits at the end of the refrigerator cabinet for a decorative, interactive element all members of the family can enjoy.

 It’s all about the extra details

 The hood above the stove is completely custom and unique to this kitchen.
 I put together a plan using molding, trim, and filler pieces.
 Todd built the hood onsite, which was an economical way to disguise the hood with the same clean-lined style of the kitchen.

 Beadboard paneling was applied to the back of the peninsula for visual detail.
 The vertical lines bring in another element to complement the horizontal tiles and lines of the flooring.
 Crown molding and base trim on the island tie the cabinets in the space.

 The sink was placed in front of the window overlooking the backyard and deck area.
 Easy-reach cabinets surround the sink and give deep storage options below the counter.

 I positioned a glass feature cabinet above the peninsula for a nice display area.
 Wood shelves were replaced with glass for extra texture and flavor without increased clutter.

 On the end of the peninsula, we incorporated a bookshelf in place of a 12″-wide cabinet.
 It provides storage but in a more decorative manner than typical base cabinetry.